-- There is a shortage of affordable units that would be appropriate for the family. - The family's TTP would otherwise exceed 40 percent of adjusted monthly income; and - The rent for the unit is reasonable.
+- The family provided the required documentation that supports the need for the exception (See Chapter 3.10) - There is a shortage of affordable units that would be appropriate for the family. - The family's TTP would otherwise exceed 40 percent of adjusted monthly income; and - The rent for the unit is reasonable.